wtoivo/msc-conv-f2f/docs/01-programming-basics.md

 ### Package updates

-In addition to updates to R and RStudio, the creators of packages also sometimes update their code.
+In addition to updates to R and R Studio, the creators of packages also sometimes update their code.
 This can be to add functions to a package, or it can be to fix errors.
 One thing to avoid is unintentionally updating an installed package.
 When you run `install.packages()` it will always install the latest version of the package and it will overwrite any older versions you may have installed.
 Sometimes this isn't a problem, however, sometimes you will find that the update means your code no longer works as the package has changed substantially.
 It is possible to revert back to an older version of a package but try to avoid this anyway.

 <div class="danger">
 <p>To avoid accidentally overwriting a package with a later version, you should <strong>never</strong> include <code>install.packages()</code> in your analysis scripts in case you, or someone else runs the code by mistake.
 Remember, the University of Glasgow computers will already have all of the packages you need for this course so you only need to install packages if you are using your own machine.</p>